kristinagxy/lightnovel_gender/README.md

 The dictionary containing information about the series is in [all_dict.pickle](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/all_dict.pickle)

+The csv of total token counts and unique token counts for each volume is in [token_count.csv](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/token_count.csv)

 The csv of the final information about the characters (name, gender, novel series, volume, genre, power in 5 parts) are stored in [output_9.csv](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/output_9.csv)